ibm-cloud-docs/containers/cs_apps.md

          <td>Replace <em>&lt;tlskey&gt;</em> with your custom TLS key that is encoded in base64 format.</td>
          </tbody></table>

-    3. Save your configuration script.
+    3. Save your configuration file.
     4. Create the TLS secret for your cluster.

         ```